noflo/noflo/README.md

 * Handler for component initialization that accepts configuration
 * Handler for connections for each inport

-Minimal component written in CoffeeScript would look like the following.
-Please note that this is not the final component API, but instead something used to get the proof-of-concept up and running quickly:
+Minimal component written in CoffeeScript would look like the following:

-    outSocket = null
-    forwardData = null
+    noflo = require "noflo"

+    class Forwarder extends noflo.Component
+        description: "This component receives data on a single input port and sends the same data out to the output port"

-    exports.getInputs = ->
+        constructor: ->
-        # Register a port named "input" with a handler callback
+            # Register ports
-        input: (socket) ->
+            @inPorts =
+                in: new noflo.Port()
+            @outPorts =
+                out: new noflo.Port()

-            socket.on "data", (data) ->
+            @inPorts.in.on "data", (data) =>
-                # Input received, forward it
-                forwardData = data

-                if outSocket.isConnected()
-                    # Already connected, just send stuff
+                # Forward data when we receive it.
+                # Note: send() will connect automatically if needed
-                    return outSocket.send data
+                @outPorts.out.send data

-                outSocket.connect()

-            socket.on "disconnect", ->
+            @inPorts.in.on "disconnect", =>
-                outSocket.disconnect()
+                # Disconnect output port when input port disconnects
+                @outPorts.out.disconnect()

-    exports.getOutputs = ->
+    exports.getComponent = ->
-        # Register a port named "output" with a handler callback
-        output: (socket) ->
-            outSocket = socket

-            socket.on "connect", ->
-                outSocket.send forwardData
+        new Forwarder()

-This example component register two ports: _input_ and _output_.
-When it receives data in the _input_ port, it opens the _output_ port and sends the same data there.
-When the _input_ connection closes, it will also close the _output_ connection.
+This example component register two ports: _in_ and _out_.
+When it receives data in the _in_ port, it opens the _out_ port and sends the same data there.
+When the _in_ connection closes, it will also close the _out_ connection.
 So basically this component would be a simple repeater.

+## The NoFlo shell

+NoFlo comes with a command shell that you can use to load, run and manipulate NoFlo graphs.
+For example, the _line count example_ that ships with NoFlo could be built with the shell in the following way:

+    $ noflo
+    NoFlo>> new countlines
+    countlines>> add read ReadFile
+    countlines>> add split SplitStr
+    countlines>> add count Counter
+    countlines>> add display Output
+    countlines>> connect read out split in
+    countlines>> connect split out count in
+    countlines>> connect count count display in
+    countlines>> dot
+    digraph {
+      read [shape=box]
+      split [shape=box]
+      count [shape=box]
+      display [shape=box]
+      read -> split[label='out']
+      split -> count[label='out']
+      count -> display[label='count']
+    }
+    countlines>> send read source somefile

+You can run _help_ to see all available NoFlo shell commands, and _quit_ to get out of the shell.

+## NoFlo graph file format

+In addition to using NoFlo in _embedded mode_ where you create the FBP graph programmatically ([see example](https://raw.github.com/bergie/noflo/master/examples/linecount/count.coffee)), you can also initialize and run graphs defined using a JSON file.

+The NoFlo JSON files declare the processes used in the FBP graph, and the connections between them.
+They look like the following:

+    {
+        "properties": {
+            "name": "Count lines in a file"
+        },
+        "processes": {
+            "Read File": {
+                "component": "ReadFile"
+            },
+            "Split by Lines": {
+                "component": "SplitStr"
+            },
+            ...
+        },
+        "connections": [
+            {
+                "data": "package.json",
+                "tgt": {
+                    "process": "Read File",
+                    "port": "source"
+                }
+            },
+            {
+                "src": {
+                    "process": "Read File",
+                    "port": "out"
+                },
+                "tgt": {
+                    "process": "Split by Lines",
+                    "port": "in"
+                }
+            },
+            ...
+        ]
+    }

+To run a graph file, you can either use the _load_ command of the NoFlo shell, or do it programmatically:

+    noflo = require "noflo"
+    noflo.loadFile "example.json", (network) ->
+        console.log "Graph loaded"
+        console.log network.graph.toDOT()

 ## Development